← Back to 後漢書

 殿便 [] [] 退 []

-After further promotion he resumed the metropolitan commandantcy.
+After further promotion he resumed the metropolitan commandancy.
 Zhang Shuo, Zhang Rang's brother and magistrate of Yewang, had murdered a pregnant woman; when he heard Li Ying was coming, he fled to Luoyang and hid inside a column in his brother's house.
 Li Ying learned of it, smashed the pillar, dragged Zhang Shuo out, and threw him into the Luoyang prison.
 As soon as the interrogation ended, he had him put to death.
 Zhang Rang appealed to the throne; Emperor Ling summoned Li Ying to the palace and demanded why he had executed a man without prior imperial approval.
-Li Ying cited Duke Wen of Jin arresting a feudal lord and bringing him to the capital, an act the Spring and Autumn endorsed.
+Ying replied, "Formerly Duke Wen of Jin seized [Duke Cheng of Wei] and brought him to the capital; the Spring and Autumn approves this.
 [1] The classics say that even royal relatives who break the law must answer to the judge.
 [2] Confucius as Lu's justice minister had Shaozheng Mao killed within a week.
 I have been in post only ten days; I feared delay would be negligence, not that speed would be faulted.
-I accept death; grant me five more days to extirpate the chief criminal, then send me to the executioner.
-The emperor fell silent, then told Zhang Rang the fault lay with his brother, not Li Ying.
+I accept death; grant me five more days to extirpate the chief criminal, then send me to the executioner."
+The emperor spoke no more, turned to Rang and said, "This is your younger brother's crime—what fault has the metropolitan commandant?"
 He dismissed Li Ying from the audience.
 After that the eunuchs walked on tiptoe and on their days off dared not leave the palace.
-When the emperor asked why, they wept that they feared Metropolitan Commandant Li.
-Note [1]: the Gongyang cites Jin bringing a captive lord to the capital.
+The emperor was surprised and asked why.
+They all kowtowed, weeping, and said, "We fear Colonel Li."
+Note [1]: "the Gongyang cites Jin bringing a captive lord to the capital.
 The formula means the arrest was carried out in the royal presence.

 67